Fire-Wise Landscaping on a Budget

 Remove dead leaves and debris from foundation areas

-Clear out accumulated junk, stored materials, firewood
+Clear out accumulated junk, stored materials, and firewood

 Pull weeds and dead plants against the house